 This course encourages students to explore themselves and the worlds around them with a writer's eye.
-They will learn how to identify stories and how to tell them in the particular format that suits them.
-Students will begin with practicing the four steps of the writer's process, will read stories and essays by other writers, and will workshop each other's stories.
-3 hours of lecture.
+Along with writing their own stories, students will read stories and essays by other writers, and will workshop each other's stories.
+3 hours of lecture per week.
 (General Education: AH).
 Prerequisite: ENG-1061 or equivalent.

-ENG-2320 Themes in American Literature (3) as required
+ENG-2320 Themes in American Literature (3)